simplocms/docs/docs/theme/configuration.md

 title: Configuration
 ---

+## Introduction

-After creating new theme (the best way for creating new theme is just copy Example theme), probably you will want to check your configuration files.
+After creating new theme (the best way for creating new theme is just copy default Example theme), probably you will want to check your configuration files.
-Everything about configuration is located in `config` directory and in first time there are two configuration files - `admin.php` and
+Everything about configuration is located in `config` directory and in first time, there are two configuration files - `admin.php` and
 `universal_modules.php`.

 > **!!!!
 TODO: add information about these files above !!!!**